and-y/swift-pattern-compiler/README.md

 ## Inspiration

-The structure is highly inspired by the great talk of [James Kyles on EmberConf 2016 - How to Build a Compiler](https://www.youtube.com/watch?v=Tar4WgAfMr4&t=1s) and the code example, which can be found [here on github](https://git.io/compiler).
+The structure of the compiler is highly inspired by the great talk of [James Kyles on EmberConf 2016 - How to Build a Compiler](https://www.youtube.com/watch?v=Tar4WgAfMr4&t=1s) and the code example, which can be found [here on github](https://git.io/compiler).